Chain-of-Insight/pop-machine-glow/README.md

 Now that we have our Zero Knowledge protocol for answer verification, it's time to have some fun with it!

-The first use case we have
+The first use case we have is rewarding players for finding correct answers.
+This requires inheriting a third contract, we can call this the *Rewards contract* which contains code for minting NFTs according to the proposed Tezos NFT standards.

+## Reward Rules
+- User must have a verified thier set of solutions as 100% correct
+  - We can accomplish this be giving correct solvers a self destructing mempool entry for their Tezos address.
+This gives them a time limit to claim an NFT prize after verifying their solutions.
+- User can only obtain an NFT if there's a claimable quanitity remaining in storage.
+If a reward is claimed the `rewards: int` property of the `Puzzle` record is decremented at time of mint / distribution.

 ## See:
-- Tezos NFT Standard https://nft.stove-labs.com/ (beta)
+- Tezos NFT Standard https://nft.stove-labs.com/ (beta proposal)

 <br/><br/><br/>
 <p align="center">